By Stanley Bill

 “It was a bit of a shock.
 I couldn’t square the warm, ironic woman I knew with the ruthless fanatic and Stalinist hangman.
 This paradox has haunted me for years.
 I even tried to write a film about her, but couldn’t get my head around or into someone so contradictory.
 Putting her into Ida’s story helped bring that character to life.
 Conversely, putting the ex-believer with blood on her hands next to Ida helped me define the character and the journey of the young nun.”

 So does Pawlikowski complicate or explore this cliché, as he does the image of a Jewish Stalinist?
 Perhaps not so much.
 We don’t learn a great deal about the ethnically Polish murderer or his family.
-We see grinding poverty, misery and fear, which might evoke compassion for their plight, though rather in the form of shuddering pity for benighted beasts.
+We see grinding poverty, misery and fear, which might evoke a kind of shuddering pity for their plight.
 The last time we see the murderer, he is cowering in the empty burial pit, head bowed in penitence, confessing the ugly truth to the daughter of the people he has killed.
 Paradoxically, he also reveals that he saved Ida’s life by giving her away to the local priest.
 For the warring critics, this scene is either too cheaply cathartic or potentially libellous in its insistence on Polish guilt.
 I would argue that Pawlikowski simply doesn’t do enough with this section of the story, using it almost perfunctorily as a ready-made plot element, familiar from other tales, when he is much more interested in Ida’s present journey than in her past.

 Nevertheless, the image of Poland as a whole is more nuanced than the village scenes would suggest, thanks largely to a handsome jazz musician and his band, who blow into the film as if from another world.
 Here, we see the culturally sophisticated Poland from after the “thaw” of 1956, when the country witnessed an extraordinary blooming of cinema and jazz music.
 This rich cultural moment sets the aesthetic for certain parts of the film, which are sometimes reminiscent of Andrzej Wajda’s classic, Innocent Sorcerers (Niewinni czarodzieje, 1960), with its black-and-white images, introspective jazz soundtrack and unlikely lovers thrown together by chance.
 According to Pawlikowski: “My country may have been grey, oppressive and enslaved in the early 60s, but in some ways it was ‘cooler’ and more original than the Poland of today, and somehow more universally resonant.”
 Poland is not so ugly, after all.